swmo/vagrant-mssql-express/README.md

 ## More information

-If you want to know more about how the provisioning process work, check out [this blog post](http://helabs.com.br/blog/2014/09/19/mssql-on-vagrant/)
+If you want to know more about how the provisioning process work, check out the blog from fgrehm [this blog post](http://helabs.com.br/blog/2014/09/19/mssql-on-vagrant/)

 ## Sponsor